cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ```

 ### Set variables
-For better readability and debugging of failed transactions we will set important values in a more readable variable.
+We will set important values in a more readable variable for better readability and debugging of failed transactions.
 ```bash
 tokenname="NFT1"
 tokenamount="1"